elevran/ovn_zt/README.md

 > As part of the bring up process, `contrib/kind.sh` attempts to install the `Jinja2` and `jinjanate` Python modules.
 This could error on newer distributions (especially recent Ubuntu's), with an error message:
  `error: externally-managed-environment ...
-See PEP 668 for the detailed specification` You can workaround it by manually installing the packages before script invocation, adding `--break-system-packages` to the `pip` command line.
+See PEP 668 for the detailed specification`.
+> You can workaround it by manually installing the packages before script invocation, adding `--break-system-packages` to the `pip` command line.
  A safer alternative is to use Python virtual environments:
  ```sh